 How can you help?

 It is important for citizens to understand just how easily (even if accidently) they can contribute to the contaminants in drinking water and what treatment can be done to counteract these harmful effects.
 People can learn how to help engineers protect our natural water sources by being aware of everything they place or pour on the Earth's surface because it may end up in our drinking water.
+Students can conduct their own investigation with the associated activity Groundwater Detectives where they are challenged to find a contaminant plume from a spill that occurred many years ago.
+They test soil samples to find a contaminant plume.

 acute: Characterized by sharpness or severity.